-The mission of PIABA Foundation is to promote investor education by providing the public with information about abuses in the financial services industry and the securities dispute resolution process.
+PIABA is a foundation and its mission is to promote investor education by providing the public with information about abuses in the financial services industry and the securities dispute resolution process.

-- The competition is open to all students who attend a law school in the United States.
+- Students who attend a law school in the United States

 - Full-time students who are not law students but who write law-related papers as part of a course at an American law school are also eligible.